Care and Cleaning of Visiontron Stanchions and Ropes

 It’s simple common sense: Take care of your possessions, and they’ll take care of you.
 That goes for all of the products we sell at Crowd Control Store as well.
 Although the products we sell are all top-quality items made with the utmost care, they will perform better and last longer with the proper care.
-Here are some tips for the care and cleaning of your Visiontron stanchions and ropes.
+Here are some tips for the care and how to clean rope chain of your Visiontron products.

 Although Visiontron stanchions and ropes come in various materials, there are some basic rules to follow for all.
 In general, avoid using harsh chemicals and cleaning agents, including solvents.
 Don’t use steel wool, motorized buffing wheels, Scotch-Brite or scouring pads, or any cleansers with abrasives or pumice.
 Never use sandpaper, including even the finest sandpaper.